Macquarie-University-DSC/devops_primer_workshop/README.md

 5. You NEED some way of getting around, some sort of unix shell.
 Instructions below.

-6. You also need to have vagrant, ansible and VirtualBox installed on your local computer for testing purposes.
-   Installing these on any linux like platform should be relatively simple, would recommend looking up installation instructionsns.

 ### Windows Unix Shell

 In windows there are many options for getting unix shells.
 Putty is one, but not recommended for system administration